3 Indian soldiers, 2 suspected rebels killed in Kashmir

-SRINAGAR, India (AP) — The Indian army says at least three soldiers and two suspected rebels have been killed in Indian-controlled Kashmir after militants stormed a military camp close to the Line of Control dividing the disputed region between India and Pakistan.
+SRINAGAR, India (AP) — At least three Indian soldiers and two suspected rebels were killed in Indian-controlled Kashmir on Thursday after militants stormed a military camp close to the heavily militarized Line of Control dividing the disputed Himalayan region between India and Pakistan, officials said.

-Army spokesman Col. Rajesh Kalia says the militants on Thursday used guns and grenades to target soldiers northwest of Kashmir’s main city of Srinagar.
+The militants used guns and grenades to target soldiers northwest of Kashmir’s main city of Srinagar, said army spokesman Col. Rajesh Kalia.

-There was no independent confirmation of the incident and no rebel group fighting against Indian rule since 1989 immediately issued any statement.
+The attack in Panzgam area came after a group of at least three militants hurled grenades and fired automatic weapons at the sentry of the highly guarded army camp, a police officer said, speaking on customary condition of anonymity because he wasn’t authorized to speak to the media.

-Kashmir is divided between nuclear rivals India and Pakistan.
-Both counties claim the territory in its entirety.
+Two militants were killed in an ensuing gunfight while another was believed to have escaped, the officer said.

 Most Read Stories